-Sharasi is a coffee from north of the capital city Sana'a, and a region I had never heard of before my travel to Yemen, now quite a few years ago.
-But when we cupped the separated regional lots, ones normally blended to for the generic "Sana'ani" coffee, it was clear what Sharasi was contributing to the mix; clean sweet fruited flavors.
-What arrived here in the container of small-lots that resulted from that trip was a bit different from what we cupped there, more muted, lower in general tonality.
-But it kept with the same theme; rustic sweet fruited notes, and quite "clean" in flavor for a Yemeni coffee.
-Since then we have offered Sharasi each year, as it always cups with a unique character, and is often the highest scoring Yemeni coffee on the cupping table.
-Like most of the Yemeni coffees we bring in, there tends to be a blend of qualities, bean sizes, dryness, etc...not like pristinely sorted and milled coffees we see from say, Ethiopia or Kenya.
-The variation plays a big role into the complexity found in the cup, but some post-roast sorting of obvious quaker beans will assist in cleaning up your final brew.
+Sharasi is a coffee from north of the capital city Sana'a, and a region I had never heard of before traveling to Yemen in November.
+But when we cupped the separated regional lots, lots normally blended to for the generic "Sana'ani" coffee, it was clear what Sharasi was contributing to the mix; clean sweet fruited flavors.
+What arrived here in the container of small-lots that resulted from the November '07 trip is a bit different from what we cupped there, more muted, lower in general tonality.
+But it keeps with the same theme; rustic sweet fruited notes, and quite "clean" in flavor for a Yemeni coffee.
+Since then we have offered Sharasi each year, as it always cups with a unique character, and often is the highest scoring of the Yemeni coffees as well.